We're an affiliate

 Another factor that can make outdoor cycling harder is your balance.

-You see, with a normal indoor spin bike, it’s weighted to the ground with a large wide base to reduce movement.
+You see, with a normal indoor cycling bike, it’s weighted to the ground with a large wide base to reduce movement.

 However, with an outdoor bike you need to really engage your core to keep your balance and the bike upright.